Malik Rahim: California and community activism (1970-2002)

 After being released, Rahim moved out to Los Angeles, California, where he earned a G.E.D. and attended one semester of college.
 But he became involved in crime.
 He was convicted of armed robbery and served a five-year prison sentence in Los Angeles, which ended in the early 1980s.
 By his account, this resulted in his return to political activism.
 Initially he focused on rights for prisoners, and programs to assist and house them on their release.
 He gradually became involved in more general housing issues.

 In the next two decades, Rahim helped to found and operate a number of political and advocacy organizations.
-In San Francisco, he led the Bernal Dwellings Tenants' Association from 1995-1997.
+In San Francisco, he led the Bernal Dwellings Tenants' Association from 1995 to 1997.
 He opposed demolition of the structure as part of the HOPE VI plan, and worked for affordable housing.
 In 1996 he was a founding member of "Housing is a Human Right," a citywide non-profit advocacy organization for affordable housing.

 In 1998, Rahim traveled with Kathy Kelly And former US Attorney General Ramsey Clark along with others to Iraq in direct opposition to The embargo and sanctions.